-- Pros: AKG’s new headset features a sleek, discreet design, more than adequate sound performance and a particularly convincing active noise canceling.
+- Pros: AKG’s new headphone features a sleek, discreet design, more than adequate sound performance and a particularly convincing active noise canceling.
 The whole thing is accompanied by several accessories and a long autonomy.

 - In Short: Designed for the most nomadic, the N60 NC is a great success, offering superb performance and functionality in a particularly compact and elegant model.
 Despite the price, difficult to resist if you are looking to isolate yourself while on the move.